Isotonic regression with unknown permutations: Statistics, computation, and adaptation: Main results

 \end{enumerate} \hrulefill

+Some discussion of the pruning step is in order.
 Note that at the end of step Ia, the graph $G_j$ is guaranteed to have no cycles, since the pruning step is based exclusively on the score vector $\tauhat_j$.
+The purpose of the pruning step is precisely to accomplish this, and there are other heuristics that might also work.
+For instance, if the graph $G'_j$ consists of disjoint cycles, then the pruning step can instead proceed by pruning each cycle individually.
+As will be make clear in the proof, the probability that the graph $G'_j$ is pruned is vanishingly small, and so the exact mechanics of the pruning step are not crucial to the algorithm.

-Owing to its acyclic structure, the graph $G_j$ can always be decomposed as the union of disjoint antichains.
+Owing to its acyclic structure, the vertices of graph $G_j$ can always be decomposed as the union of disjoint antichains, since a directed acyclic graph defines a partial order on its vertices in the natural way.
+The presence of an edge $u \to v$ indicates that $u \succ v$ in the partial order, and the acyclic nature of the graph ensures that there are no inconsistencies.

 Let us now describe the intuition behind the estimator as a whole.
 On each dimension $j$, we produce a partial order on the set $[n_j]$.
 We employ the statistics \eqref{eq:pair-stats} in order to determine such a partial order, with two indices placed in the same block if they cannot be distinguished based on these statistics.
 This partitioning step serves a dual purpose: first, it discourages us from committing to orderings over indices when our observations on these indices look similar, and second, it serves to cluster indices that belong to the same indifference set, since the statistics~\eqref{eq:pair-stats} computed on pairs of indices lying in the same indifference set are likely to have small magnitudes.
 Once we have determined the partial order via Mirsky's algorithm, we project our observations onto isotonic tensors that are piecewise constant on the $d$-dimensional partition specified by the individual partial orders.
 We note that the Mirsky partition estimator presented here derives some inspiration from existing estimators.
 For instance, the idea of associating a partial order with the indices has appeared before~\citep{pananjady2020worst,mao2018towards}, and variants of the pairwise statistics~\eqref{eq:pair-stats} have been used in prior work on permutation estimation~\citep{FlaMaoRig16,mao2018towards}.
 However, to the best of our knowledge, no existing estimator computes a partition of the indices into antichains: a natural idea that significantly simplifies both the algorithm---speeding it up considerably when there are a small number of indifference sets (see the following paragraph for a discussion)---and its analysis.